ADR Northern Ireland

-Administrative Data Research Northern Ireland (ADR NI) is a partnership between the Administrative Data Research Centre - Northern Ireland (ADRC NI) and the Northern Ireland Statistics and Research Agency (NISRA).
-The partnership is supported by the Health and Social Care Research and Development (HSCR&D) Unit.
+Administrative Data Research Northern Ireland (ADR NI) is a partnership between the Administrative Data Research Centre Northern Ireland (ADRC NI) and the Northern Ireland Statistics and Research Agency (NISRA).
+The partnership is supported by the Health and Social Care Research and Development (HSC R&D) Unit.

 The partners